Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 # Our Solution - Fix Politics App

-Fix Politics is a web-based application developed with Python and Django.
-Its primary goal is to find, classify, and summarize legislation based on a user's preferences for impacted subject areas and geographical location.
-Natural Language Processing and Machine Learning allow Fix Politics to interpret complex legislation that is often difficult for the average citizen to understand.
-By classifying legislation into Impact areas, we hope to increase citizen awareness of current and pending legislation and their ability to affect change through voting.
+Fix Politics is a web-based application written in Python programming language, using the Django framework and Bootstrap user interface styling.
+Its primary goal is to help advocates find and summarize legislation based on an advocate's preferences for impact areas and geographical location.

+The application is customizable, allowing application maintainers to specify the location hierarchy and impact categories.
+Complex legislation is curated, resulting in classifying the location scope and impact area, with a brief laymen-readable title and summary.

+By classifying legislation by impact and location, we hope to increase awareness of current and pending legislation and their ability to affect change through voting or other activism.

 ## Steps to deploy the Fix Politics application

+### Staged Deployment

+This project is designed for three deployment stages.

+1. Development
+2. Pre-Production
+3. Production

-#### Native Application Development
+#### Stage 1: Development

 1. Download and install the following modules.